 George approached his manager asking for a raise.
 Said he had been with the company for years and was in dire need, unable to meet his personal expenses.
 He just had a child and threatened that he would resign if it was received.

 Sounds familiar?
-At times many find themselves in need of extra cash to supplement their disposable income to Unfurl and do the things they would like to do.
-Things such as get married, buy their first place, get a larger home for their new and growing family, or simply to getaway on that dream vacation.
+At times many find themselves searching for that Loophole to earn extra cash to supplement their disposable income to do the things you would like to do.
+Things such as get married; buy your first place; get a larger home for your new and growing family; or simply to getaway on that dream vacation.

 15 Ways To Ask For A Raise

 Having managed Human Resources internationally for over two decades dealing with issues like this, I’ll share a few pointers on how to do it ‘right‘.
 How to Evoke the response that will not remain Static with your employer, boss, supervisor–whichever pertains to you.

 - Timing is everything.

 - Consider your company’s policy on salary reviews.

 - Evaluate the financial situation of your employer.

 - Take on more responsibility.